-The Lehigh University HawkWatch notification system exists to provide a fast and effective means of communicating to the campus community.
+The Lehigh University HawkWatch notification system exists to provide a fast and effective means of communicating with the campus community.
 The system is used to send three types of communications: Timely Warnings and Emergency Notifications, as required by the Jeanne Clery Campus Security Act, and Safety Bulletins, which may include information about an incident and resources available on campus.
-The Clery Act requires federally funded universities to share information about campus crime and safety and requires issuing alerts for certain incidents that happen on campus or on campus associated property.
+The Clery Act requires federally funded universities to share information about campus crime and safety and requires issuing alerts for certain incidents that happen on campus or on campus-associated property.

-Timely Warnings are issued when certain crimes are reported that occurred on Lehigh associated property and within Clery Act geography that are considered a serious or continuing threat to the campus community.
+Timely Warnings are issued when certain crimes are reported that occurred on Lehigh-associated property and within Clery Act geography that are considered a serious or continuing threat to the campus community.
 In addition to warning community members, these alerts can aid in crime prevention.
 The decision to issue a Timely Warning is made on a case-by-case basis, taking into consideration the facts surrounding the Clery Act crime, including, but not limited to such factors as: the nature of the crime, the serious or continuing threat to the campus community, and the possible risk of compromising law enforcement efforts.

-When Bethlehem Police Department notifies the Lehigh University Police Department of an off-campus crime that represents an ongoing threat to the safety of the Lehigh University Community, the Lehigh University Police Department will issue a Timely Warning.
+When the Bethlehem Police Department notifies the Lehigh University Police Department of an off-campus crime that represents an ongoing threat to the safety of the Lehigh University Community, the Lehigh University Police Department will issue a Timely Warning.

 Information which may be contained in a Timely Warning includes:

-A succinct description of the incident and type of crime including location, date and time of occurrence;
+A succinct description of the incident and type of crime including location, date, and time of occurrence;

 A physical description of the suspect including gender, age, height, weight, hair color, etc., and race if available and accompanied by other descriptive characteristics;